MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 The _fst_ package aims to provide a solution for storing data frames on modern SSD's at the highest possible speed.
 It uses multiple threads and compression to achieve speeds that can top even the fastest consumer SSD's that are currently available.
 At the same time, the _fst_ file format was designed as a random access format from the ground up.
 This offers a lot of flexibility and allows reading subsets of data frames (both columns and rows) at high speeds.

 Below you can see just how fast _fst_ is.
 The benchmark was performed on a laptop with a mid range CPU (i7 4710HQ @2.5 GHz) and a reasonably fast (NVME) SSD (M.2 Samsung SM951).
-The datasets used for measurement were generated on the fly and consists of various column types (as defined below).
+The datasets used for measurement were generated on the fly and consists of various column types (the dataset is defined below).
 The number of threads (were appropriate) was set to 8.

 <br>